 206.06 Mixture Design for Chemically Stabilized Soils.
 When included in the plans, perform a mixture design for chemically stabilized soils according to Supplement 1120.

 206.07 Method of Measurement.
-The Department will measure chemically stabilized subgrade by the number of square yards (square meters) computed from the profile grade and typical sections accepted in place.
+The Department will measure chemically stabilized subgrade by the number of square yards computed from the profile grade and typical sections accepted in place.

-The Department will measure cement and lime by the number of tons (metric tons) incorporated in the complete and accepted work.
+The Department will measure cement and lime by the number of tons incorporated in the complete and accepted work.

 The Department will measure Test Rolling according to 204.08 as specified for Proof Rolling.

-The Department will measure Curing Coat by the number of square yards (square meters) computed from the profile grade and typical sections accepted in place.
+The Department will measure Curing Coat by the number of square yards computed from the profile grade and typical sections accepted in place.

 206.08 Basis of Payment.
 The Department will pay lump sum for all work, labor, and equipment described in 206.06.
 The Department will pay two-thirds of the lump sum amount bid when the soil sampling and testing is complete and the report is accepted by the Department.
 The Department will pay one-third of the lump sum amount bid when the chemically stabilized subgrade is completed and accepted by the Department, and the field verification test results are all submitted.